Documentation Index

 - Receive a

-run.idand an initial status immediately - Poll the workflow run until it finishes
+run.idand an initial lifecycle immediately - Poll the workflow run until it finishes or waits for review

 - Read the step results from the completed run